7. Chemical & Pharmaceutical

 of the product and packaging it

-chemical product inevitably uses energy as well as the raw material
+chemical product inevitably uses energy as well as the raw materials

 resources the chemical product is made from.
 Pollution arises from